Emerald211/LILLIES-FOOD-APP/README.md

 ### LILLIES FOOD APP

 This is a Simple Ecommerce Website built with react.js and as well as a fake rest api (Json-server) and heroku for CRUD operations.
-This app keeps tracks of your orders and cart informationS across all devices and also very user friendly
+This app keeps tracks of your orders and cart information across all devices and also very user friendly

 ### Built With